The Summer Picnic at the Anchorage Yacht Club has been canceled.

 111 Lyon NW (located on the 10th floor of the Fifth Third Bank building by Calder Plaza in downtown Grand Rapids)

 Free parking is available for guests in the bank lot off Ottawa, or the garage with entrance from Monroe.
 We hope you will attend this fun and festive evening!
 Joining us will be board members of Swedish Council of America, in town for their three day fall meeting.
 There will be special music, folk dancing and an interesting program with a number of different presentations as well as a brief Annual Meeting with election results.
 Our member Gordon Olson, Grand Rapids City Historian Emeritus, will speak about Finding A New Home, Swedish Immigrants To West Michigan.

 A mouthwatering meal will be served, consisting of Caesar Salad, a combination plate of Tenderloin of Beef and Salmon with Citrus Infused Wine Sauce, Roasted Rosemary Potatoes and Assorted Julienne Vegetables.
 A vegetarian choice is also available.
 For dessert Arnie’s Bakery is preparing a special birthday cake.

 The evening starts at 6 PM with a social hour with a cash bar and a great view over the city.
 You may enter the building from 111 Lyon NW or through the upper doors off the parking lot.
 We expect to end the evening around 9:15 PM.

-Please send in your reservation so we know how much food is needed.
-Make checks out to SAHS/WM and send to 29 Pearl St. NW, Suite 127, Grand Rapids, MI 49503.
-Be sure to list the names of the people in your party.
+Price: $40 SAHS/WM members, $50 non-members.
+Reservations needed by September 5.
+Send your reservations to SAHS/WM, 29 Pearl St. NW, Suite 127, Grand Rapids, MI 49503.
+Please include the names of all the people in your party.